neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 are added to a cell tally that adds a bin for each unique cell ID/instance combination.
 The only requirement imposed is that:

-- An OpenMC cell cannot map to elements that are both in `tally_blocks` and not in `tally_blocks` - otherwise, it is unclear if the cell should have a tally or not.
+- An instance of an OpenMC cell cannot map to elements that are both in `tally_blocks` and not in `tally_blocks` - otherwise, it is unclear if the cell should have a tally or not.

 ### Unstructured Mesh Tallies